-Appendix "A" contains the resolutions from the participating governments in the Boone County Landfill's service area and the 28E agency.
+Appendix "A" contains the resolutions from the participating governments in the Boone County Landfill's service area and the 28E agency .

-The contract between Boone County and City of Ames is attached.
+The current contract between Boone County and City of Ames is attached.

-There have been no changes made to the 28E agreement that the IDNR has on file between the City of Ames, Story County and Cities in Story County.
+The 28E agreement the City of Ames, Story County and Cities in Story County was updated during FY2014.
+A copy of the updated agreement is attached.